JamesSullivan1/JamesSullivan1.github.io/_posts/2016-08-25-typedefs-and-type-safety.md

 what flags I passed in!

 This strange bug popped up during a major refactoring of my code.
-During this refactoring, I made the completely arbitrary decision to change a method's parameter ordering; `slab_getpages(flags_t flags, unsigned int page_order)` became `slab_getpages(unsigned int page_order, flags_t flags)`.
-For context, this particular method is to allocate a set of `1<<page_order` pages and map them into linear memory with the given flags.
+During this refactoring, I decided to change a method's parameter ordering;
+`slab_getpages(flags_t flags, unsigned int page_order)` became
+`slab_getpages(unsigned int page_order, flags_t flags)`.
+For context,
+this particular method is to allocate a set of `1<<page_order` pages and map them into linear memory with the given flags.
 You might already see where this is going.

-Turns out that I forgot to change one of the invocations of `slab_getpages`, and so I ended up making a call to `slab_getpages` with utter nonsense for arguments.
-Give me `1<<$SOME_RANDOM_BITMASK` pages and map them with `$RANDOM_INTEGER` flags, please!
-Despite the fact that this was a one-line fix, it took me hours to figure out the issue.
+Turns out that I forgot to change one of the invocations of `slab_getpages`, and so I ended up making a call to `slab_getpages` with the arguments reversed.
+Now, your compiler would normally be able to tell you when you pass arguments of the wrong type to a function.

-Why was this bug possible, and why didn't my compiler tell me that I had swapped two parameters of supposedly distinct types?
-Well, because I made the mistake of using typedefs for type safety.
-Don't make the same mistake I did!
+However, in this nasty case, since `flags_t` was just a typedef for `unsigned int`, the compiler thought that both arguments were the same type and raised no warning!

 For the unfamiliar, the `typedef` keyword allows the programmer to specify an alias for another data type.
 For example, you can put a `typedef unsigned int uint;` in your source and can henceforth just type `uint` instead of `unsigned int`.

-This is useful for a few reasons.
-For example, it's nice to be able to type `foo` instead of `struct foo` for every `foo` you have (`typedef struct foo foo;` will do the trick).
-Typedefs are also used by C libraries extensively, giving us convenient names such as `uint64_t` that we can be sure to have some behaviour or property (here, being unsigned and 64 bits wide).
+Generally speaking, typedefs exist for programmer convenience and readability (a common example here is the common practice of declaring `typedef struct fooStruct fooStruct` so that you can simply declare `fooStruct x`).
+Typedefs are also used by libraries to define types of specific sizes or properties, such as `size_t` or `uint32_t`.

 What typedefs cannot do is enforce type safety, because *all typedefs are is a text alias*.
 When you declare `typedef unsigned int flags_t;`